kubernetes-sigs/gateway-api/site-src/references/implementers-guide.md

 (Note that this will require the implementation to have `read` access to those resources though.)

-#### Automatic CRD installation
+#### Implementation-controlled CRD installation

-Automatic CRD installation also includes automatic installation mechanisms such as Helm, if the CRDs are included in a Helm chart with the implementation's installation.
+Implementation-controlled CRD installation also includes automatic installation mechanisms such as Helm, if the CRDs are included in a Helm chart with the implementation's installation.

+Because of significant caveats we DO NOT recommend doing implementation-controlled CRD management at this time.

-CRD definitions MAY be installed automatically by implementations, and if they do, they MUST have a way to ensure:
+However, if you really must, CRD definitions MAY be installed by implementations, but if they do, they MUST have a way to ensure:

 - there are no other Gateway API CRDs installed in the cluster before starting, or
 - that the CRD definitions are only installed if they are a higher bundle version